 The last key ingredient of a successful continuous testing process is very simple: teamwork!
 A continuous testing process seeks to integrate testers and quality assurance specialists directly into the development team, allowing them to work side-by-side with developers to elaborate test strategies together.
 In the end, the code that the team develops is much more solid, as the entire team is involved in the quality assurance process.

 How to Perform Continuous Testing?

-Below are some of the best practices to help you implement continuous testing to best serve your organization’s needs.
+Below are some of the best practices to help you implement to best serve your organization’s needs.

 - Adopt more test automation: automation increases the speed and errors coverage at which testing can function.
 Automating as much as you can in the development lifecycle will help you achieve faster releases.

 - Tracking metrics: Use quantifiable metrics to keep track of your success or failure rate during testing

 - Keep communication transparent: Keep your communication lines transparent to prevent the testing pipeline from becoming siloed.
 Active communication is the key to achieving the balance necessary to effectively carry out continuous testing.